Skip navigation

 Department: Social Sciences

-Jana joined Northumbria University in September 2022 as a Lecturer in Criminology.
-Before that, she was a Lecturer in Criminology at Kingston University as a module lead for a level 6 criminology module that explored case studies, concepts and debates focusing on sexual offences and violent crimes, drawing on critical criminology, alongside gender, sexuality, and socio-legal studies.
-At the same time, she was also a Research Assistant in Criminology at the University of Hull, providing research support on the AREDAA study (‘Audio recording-enabled domestic abuse alarms (AREDAA) to reduce DVPN violation: A feasibility study and process evaluation’), gathering literature review on DVPNs and DVPOs, liaising with the police and interviewing victims in the Humberside region.
+Jana joined Northumbria University in September 2022.
+Before that, she held a lectureship position in Criminology at Kingston University and a research assistant position in Criminology at the University of Hull, providing research support on the AREDAA study (‘Audio recording-enabled domestic abuse alarms (AREDAA) to reduce DVPN violation: A feasibility study and process evaluation’).

 Jana Kujundzic

 She has presented her research at more than a dozen local and international conferences.
-She is currently developing publications exploring the specific broader aspect of the state's responses to domestic and sexual violence.
-This includes problematising carceral responses and feminist carceral activism; mapping the devastation of the social welfare system following the privatisation process in Croatia and the increasing demands on the CSO and SWC to prevent domestic violence; and the erosion of the progressive socialist legacy of community responses and solidarity in former Yugoslavia.
+Her current project is seeking to develop the theory and praxis of abolition feminism in the Former Yugoslav region.
+This includes developing publications problematising capitalism, patriarchy and the state's responses to domestic and sexual violence.
+The project seeks to critique carceral responses and feminist carceral activism; to map the devastation of the heatlth and social welfare systems following the privatisation and transition in Croatia; and to illuminate the erosion of the progressive socialist legacy of community responses and solidarity in former Yugoslavia.

-Her research interests also include gender-based violence, the political economy of violence, mainstream feminist activism against sexual violence, decolonial feminism, anti-carceral feminism, and queer Marxism.
+Her research interests also include the political economy of violence, abolition feminism, decolonial feminism, and queer Marxism.

 • Please visit the Pure Research Information Portal for further information